sueddeutsche/editron/README.md

         // perform required bootstrapping and exposed the DomNode on `this.dom` super(pointer, controller, options);

-        // recommended: build your view model for rendering.
-In this example `mithril` hooks are used this.viewModel = {
+        // recommended: build your view model for rendering this.viewModel = {
             pointer,
             title: options.title,
             id: options.id,
-            value: "",
-            errors: [],
+            errors: this.getErrors(),
             description: options.description,
             onfocus: () => this.focus(),
             onblur: () => this.blur(),
-            onchange: this.addTag.bind(this),
+            onchange: (value) => this.setData(value)
             tags: this.getData()
         };

-        // recommended: initially render view
+        // recommended: initially render editor view
         this.render();
     }